 To get started, make a list of both your strengths and your weaknesses, but be as specific as possible.
 It might be a good idea to ask for feedback from others to paint a more accurate picture, as it’s not easy to be objective when evaluating yourself.

 Consider keeping a journal to track your successes and failures over time.
 By taking stock regularly, you’ll develop a better understanding of yourself and learn how to make the most of your talents.

 One of the best ways to improve your leadership skills is to take online courses that can provide you with the knowledge and skills needed to be an effective leader.
 Taking courses will also help you network with other professionals.

 Whether you take courses online or in person, choose a program that is reputable and accredited.
-There are many management and leadership courses available, and with Futurelearn, you can be sure you’re getting a quality education from reputable educators.
+There are many management and leadership courses available, and with Futurelearn, you can be sure you’re getting quality education from reputable educators.

-It might be a good idea to look for courses that have an international focus.
+Depending on your goals, you may want to look for courses that have an international focus.
 The Introduction to International Business Management course by the University of Kent is an excellent way to get started.